-- 7.1 A food and water sampling programme will be developed during the year in conjunction with Public Health England (PHE) and the Public Analyst. - 7.2 The sampling programme will be restricted to national and regional surveys co-ordinated by PHE and CENTSA, comprising 40 microbiological samples and 21 compositional samples.
-This represents a further reduction in sampling, from 589 in 2013/2014, 163 in 2014/2015 to 61 planned samples this year.
+- 7.1 A food and water sampling programme will be developed during the year in conjunction with Public Health England (PHE) and the Public Analyst. - 7.2 The sampling programme will be restricted to national and regional surveys co-ordinated by PHE and CENTSA, the surveys planned and numbers of samples proposed have yet to be agreed due to funding restrictions.
+There has been a year on year reduction in sampling, from 589 in 2013/2014, 163 in 2014/2015, 122 in 2015/2016, with a similar number of 121 in 2016/2017, the number planned for this year is not known at this stage.
 The aim of the programme is to ensure that food and drink supplied, manufactured and sold within Birmingham meets regulatory standards in terms of microbiological safety, labelling, composition and quality, and are accurately described, giving consumers accurate information when purchasing food products.